lensesio/stream-reactor/README.md

 Once you get more familiar with the connector, you might want to revisit the `connector.properties` file and experiment with tweaking its settings.

+#### Migrating to 2.x.x
+In accordance with the introduction of schema unionization in version 2.0.0, the following changes to configs have been introduced and should be made when migrating:
+1. `autoUpdateSchemas` has been removed
+2. `allowNewBigQueryFields` and `allowBigQueryRequiredFieldRelaxation` have been introduced
+3. `allowSchemaUnionization` has been introduced

+Setting `allowNewBigQueryFields` and `allowBigQueryRequiredFieldRelaxation` to `true` while setting `allowSchemaUnionization` to false results in the same behavior that setting `autoUpdateSchemas` to `true` used to.

 ### Building and Extracting a Confluent Hub archive

 If you haven't already, move into the repository's top-level directory: